akramsabbah9/readme-generator/sample-README.md

 ## Description

 This is a fake GitHub project that I'm currently developing.
 Support me on P\*treon, join my K\*ckstarter, and buy me a coffee.
-And yes, I typed out those backslashes in terminal.
+And yes, I physically typed out those backslashes when I was using the generator.

 ## Table of Contents